ssbc/ssb-client/README.md

 configuration and keys will be loaded from directory specified by `ssb_appname`.
 (by default `~/.ssb`)

-The manifest will be the manifest provided by that server.

 Calling this without arguments is handy for scripts, but applications should use the clearer apis.